chriseatontx/Pythoneditr/README.md

 ## Author

-Created with Python and tkinter for a simple, cross-platform text editing experience.
+Created by Chris Eaton with the assistance of Warp Terminal with Python and tkinter for a simple, cross-platform text editing experience.

 ## Acknowledgments